Rbmksr/ProjectADE/README.md

 3. Scalability:
 This notebook documents tests related to scalability, including the effects of varying data volumes and different hardware configurations.
 4. Fault Tolerance:
 This notebook contains tests designed to explore various aspects of Spark’s fault tolerance.
+Additionaly there is a markdown file called Fault Tolerance, containing information about the fault tolerance when using spark in a cluster (standalone mode).

 ### Data
 Our project uses Danish AIS data (further explained in the ADE_PRO_Spark notebook).
 The data source is available at: https://web.ais.dk/aisdata/.